 - Do I need to rent three copiers for my office?
-What would you save every month if you only rented two, on the rental fee, toner and paper?
+What would you save every month on the rental fee, toner, and paper if you only rented two?

 - When’s the last time I negotiated the rates on my outstanding contracts?
 Call up your providers and see what type of break they may be able to offer.
 Even a savings of $100 adds up.

-What you’re really looking for here is the equivalent to your Starbucks Latte every morning.
-While that $5 may seem trivial when viewed from a daily perspective, it really adds up throughout the year.
-It’s the same thing with business.
-There are small expenses lurking everywhere that, if you cut them, you may not miss after all.
+What you’re really looking for here is the equivalent of your Starbucks latte every morning.
+While that $5 may seem trivial when viewed from a daily perspective, it adds up throughout the year.
+It’s the same thing in business.
+Small expenses are lurking everywhere that, if cut, you may not miss at all.

-The most obvious pro is the amount of time it’ll take to pay down your first debt.
-The prevailing theory is that folks who spend excessively using credit are typically impatient.
-The assumption is to use that impatience — the idea that he or she uses credit to get what he or she wants NOW— as a better motivator to pay down debt faster.
+The most obvious advantage is how quickly you can pay down your first debt.
+The prevailing theory is that folks who overspend using credit are typically impatient.
+The goal is to use that impatience — the idea that you use credit to get what you want right now — as a better motivator to pay down debt faster.